drivendataorg/zamba/docs/docs/predict-tutorial.md

 chimp.MP4,0.0,0.0,0.0,0.0,0.0,0.0,1e-05,0.0,1.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,1e-05,4e-05,0.00162,0.0,0.0,0.0,0.0,0.0,2e-05,2e-05,0.0,1e-05,0.0,0.0038,4e-05,0.0
 ```

-The full prediction and video loadering configuration for the process will also be saved out, in the same folder as the predictions under `predict_configuration.yaml`.
+The full prediction and video loading configuration for the process will also be saved out, in the same folder as the predictions under `predict_configuration.yaml`.
 To run the exact same inference process a second time, you can pass this YAML file to `zamba predict` per the [Using YAML Configuration Files](yaml-config.md) page:
 ```console
 $ zamba predict --config predict_configuration.yaml
 ```